21 Successful Companies Using React Native in 2025

 12. Shopify

 Shopify is a Canadian multinational e-commerce company.
-But you may be more familiar with it as the digital platform that works with various retailers to complete your transactions.
+However, you may be more familiar with it as the digital platform that works with various retailers to complete your transactions.

 From electronic payments to shipping information, Shopify delivers, particularly for online retailers who enjoy the convenience of the platform.

-In addition, Shopify was able to share 80% of their code between their iOS and Android, meaning there is even less time spent in development.
+In addition, Shopify was able to share 80% of their code between their iOS and Android, meaning there is even less time spent on development.

 13. Words with Friends